robertbrodrecht/adgenerate/README.md

 # Adgenerate
-Create digital ad templates for a few DoubleClick and Sizmek, as well as a generic container.
+This script creates digital ad templates for DoubleClick and Sizmek, as well as a generic container.
 The original development of this was done in 2015.
-While DoubleClick still works, I haven't worked with Sizmek in many years.
-The specifics were valid as of late 2015 / early 2016.
-YMMV.
+While DoubleClick still works as of May 2018, I haven't worked with Sizmek since late 2015 / early 2016 and have not looked for updated specs.

 ## Installation
 This was written on macOS and is untested on Windows.
 The following directions are for macOS.